-Shareholders are urged to read the CD&A, which discusses how our compensation policies and procedures implement our compensation philosophy, as well as the Summary Compensation Table and other related compensation tables and narrative disclosure which describe the compensation of our named executive officers in fiscal 2014.
-The Human Resources and Compensation Committee and the Board of Directors believe that the policies and procedures articulated in the CD&A are effective in implementing our compensation philosophy and in achieving its goals and that the compensation of our named executive officers in fiscal 2014 reflects and supports these compensation policies and procedures.
+Shareholders are urged to read the CD&A, which discusses how our compensation policies and procedures implement our compensation philosophy, as well as the Summary Compensation Table and other related compensation tables and narrative disclosure that describe the compensation of our named executive officers during the transition period and fiscal 2017.
+The Human Resources and Compensation Committee and the Board of Directors believe that the policies and procedures articulated in the CD&A are effective in implementing our compensation philosophy and in achieving its goals and that the compensation of our named executive officers during the transition period and fiscal 2017 reflects and supports these compensation policies and procedures.

-Shareholders will be asked at the 2015 Annual General Meeting to approve the following advisory resolution:
+Shareholders will be asked at the 2018 Annual General Meeting to approve the following advisory resolution:

-RESOLVED, that the compensation of the Company's named executive officers described in the Compensation Discussion and Analysis section of the Proxy Statement and disclosed in the 2014 Summary Compensation Table and related compensation tables and narrative disclosure included in this Proxy Statement is approved.
+RESOLVED, that the compensation of the Company's named executive officers described in the Compensation Discussion and Analysis section of the Proxy Statement and disclosed in the Summary Compensation Table and related compensation tables and narrative disclosure included in this Proxy Statement is approved.

-The Company has determined to hold this advisory vote every year and expects to hold its next advisory vote at the 2016 Annual General Meeting of Shareholders.
+We have determined to hold this advisory vote every year and expect to hold our next advisory vote at the 2019 Annual General Meeting of Shareholders.
 This advisory vote, commonly referred to as a "say-on-pay" advisory vote, is non-binding on the Board.
 Although non-binding, the Board and the Human Resources and Compensation Committee will review the voting results and take them into consideration when making future decisions regarding our executive compensation programs.